 If you feed these plants generously and remove the dead and dying flowers just as you would outside, you might be able to keep these flowers growing and extend the flowering period.
 Most potted plants need good light, but make sure you check the care instructions carefully.
 You should protect these plants from changes in temperature and drafts in the wintertime.
 Remember, most of them don’t grow in the winter and if they are meant to flower in the winter, they usually require less heat than in the average living room.

 Another type of plant that is kind of a flowering plant is an insectivorous plant.
 It’s name says what it does: it eats insects.
 There are three main types of insectivorous plants.
 There’s the pitcher plant, the sticky-leaved plants (like sundew) and the fly traps.
 They are more interesting to add to your houseplant collection than they are pretty to look at.
 They are also not easy to keep.
 They require both a protected environment and high humidity.

 Some of these insectivorous plants produce enzymes that digest trapped insects.
 Larger species may also attract larger animals like frogs, mice, or even small birds!
 So you have to imagine that without feeding them, you might not be able to keep them alive!
 (I don’t think I’d want to feed them!)

 So, now you know that there are many different ways to brighten your indoor gardens and make them interesting.
-If you go with flowering pot plants, you are getting your more familiar garden variety flowers like the azaleas, begonias, and hydrangeas.
+If you go with flowering pot plants, you’re getting more familiar garden variety flowers like the azaleas, begonias, and hydrangeas.
 All of these are beautiful, but don’t last long.
 If you go with the flowering houseplants, you’re going to have a more tropical feel to your garden with things like the goldfish plant or even the passionflower.
-Either way you decide to go, you will have a beautiful, colorful indoor garden that will keep you happy for all seasons.
+Either way you decide to go, you’ll have a beautiful, colorful indoor garden that will keep you happy for all seasons.